michaeldmcqueen/resources.gmt.com-website/_staffing_resources/summer-staff/project-leader.md

 * Visit project sites daily to check in with partner organization contacts and encourage crews.
 This requires confidence in driving a vehicle each day to various project sites
 * Take pictures of participants at project sites daily
 * Run media for morning and evening programs
-* Coordinates the morning lunch process and pickup
+* Coordinate the morning lunch process and pickup
-* Build and maintain positive relationships with local partner organizations throughout the summer, visiting each organization weekly and communicating with frequently
+* Build and maintain positive relationships with local partner organizations throughout the summer, visiting each organization weekly and communicating with them frequently
 * Train, lead, and support volunteer(s) as they assist in site visits
 * Lead evening hospitality tasks
 * Support fellow summer staff and assist in other areas of camp to deliver an unforgettable mission trip experience for all participants